About RSE

 What happens if my seat is revoked?

 A revoked seat fails the /grab_job check immediately.
-The NFT still exists in your wallet and can be transferred, but it will not grant marketplace access until unrevoked.
+The NFT remains in your wallet but will not grant marketplace access until unrevoked.
 Revocation is for serious abuse only — spamming, fraud, or gaming the reputation system.

 What wallet should I use?